jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 2.1.6.
 Initialize Makahiki
 2.1.7.
 Start the Server
 2.1.8.
 Update the Makahiki Instance
+Appendix A.0.
+Troubleshooting Configuration Files - Editing Configuration Files Appendix A.0.1.
+Troubleshooting /etc/bash.bashrc
+Appendix A.0.2.
+Troubleshooting pg_hba.conf
+Appendix A.0.3.
+Troubleshooting /home/vagrant/makahiki_env.sh
+Appendix A.0.4.
+Troubleshooting /home/vagrant/.bashrc
-Appendix A. Vagrant Commands
+Appendix B. Vagrant Commands
-Appendix B. Re-Provisioning Vagrant
+Appendix C. Re-Provisioning Vagrant
-Appendix C. Configure the RAM of the Virtual Machine
+Appendix D. Configure the RAM of the Virtual Machine Appendix E. Using Eclipse To Develop with Vagrant Appendix F. Import Makahiki as an Eclipse Project

+Instructions in appendices are optional.
 -------------------------------------------------------------------------------

 0.0.
 Introduction
 ===============================================================================
 This is a README file that describes the process for deploying Makahiki in a Vagrant virtual machine on a Windows host machine.
+The virtual machine is intended for testing or development use and is NOT SUITABLE for use in a production deployment of the Makahiki software.

 If you would prefer to install Makahiki on Windows manually, without using Vagrant, see the documentation at: